-The OGS Bureau of Land Management manages the state’s real estate interests, disposes of state real property, maintains state land records, and balances private and Public Trust interests in lands underwater.
+The OGS State Asset and Land Management manages the state’s real estate interests, disposes of state real property, maintains state land records, and balances private and Public Trust interests in lands underwater.

 Our services include: